 Playing a game without knowing the score would be frustrating and pointless.
-Some might argue that you just play for the fun of it but I’m here to tell you right now, most people that play the game, play to win.
+Some might argue that you just play for the fun of it but I’m here to tell you right now, that most people who play the game, play to win.

 It’s no different in business.
 You want to win.
 You play to win.
 You HAVE to win.